 This service aims to speed up the conveyancing process by the use of electronic online transactions.
 It connects law firms, conveyancers and data providers such as HM Land Registry and local authority local land charges registries.

-You can send your request to Liverpool City Council, Local Searches, Municipal Buildings, Dale Street, L2 2DH, or via DX 712364, Liverpool 10 and enclose the following documents:
+You can send your request to Liverpool City Council, Local Searches, Municipal Buildings, Dale Street, L2 2DH, enclosing the following documents:

 Note: You can access CON29 data via a computer terminal in the City Centre One Stop Shop, Municipal Building, Dale Street, L2 2DH.
 This service is by appointment only so please telephone 0151 233 3021 to book an appointment.
 It is a self serve system and available data includes: